huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 <img src="Images/virtualnetworkeditor.JPG">

-- Connect to your linux VM and open a terminal
+- Connect to your Linux VM and open a terminal

 - use the command "ip a" and note down the ip address on the ens33(ens number may vary but there will be only one)